 As soon as the single-celled organism had an inhabiting bacterium, it had a proto-brain.
-It could tell itself what to do, including how to bundle up information necessary to copying itself, sending that bundled-up information through a little tube called a microtubule.
+It could tell itself what to do, including how to bundle up information necessary to copying itself, and send that bundled-up information through a little tube called a microtubule.
 The nucleated unit could extend the resources of its membrane.
 It had figured out how to warp its shape for the purposes of transduction --- or the leading across of information --- in several ways:

-- it could extend itself as a wriggling tail (cilia, flagella), achieving motility or motion.
-Sperms are DNA with tails. - it could extend itself as a tube made of microtubules (a pseudopod reaches out like a "false foot" but acts like a straw), FIGURE TWENTY passing packets of information to new cells via a sticky process called adhesion, or connection.
+• it could extend itself as a wriggling tail (cilia, flagella), achieving motility or motion.
+Sperms are DNA with tails.

+• it could extend itself as a tube (a pseudopod reaches out like a "false foot" but acts like a straw), passing packets of information to new cells via a sticky process called adhesion, or connection.
 (Connection is communication of relevant information.)

-• or, as a brain cell, transduction means the kind of adhesion we call synapsing, which creates the signaling pathways, or hard-wiring for the brain's communication system.
+• or, as a brain cell, transduction means the kind of adhesion we call synapsing, which creates the signaling pathways, or hard- wiring for the brain's communication system.

-From single cells with nucleoles, to us, the three basic rules of biology MOVE, CONNECT, COMMUNICATE hold true, only, in the case of human beings, we depend in large part on language to help us move, connect, and communicate.
-This means that language isn't so much an instinct as a strategy.
-The basic rules of organic life constitute "instinct," while how an organism moves, connects, and communicates, is a strategy.
-Language is a pseudopodial outreach strategy, a search engine, which uses gestures, facial expressions, body language, sounds, signs, and marks to communicate.
+These three rules of cellular biology --- move, connect, and communicate --- mean that language isn't so much an instinct as a strategy.
+Logically, the basic rules of organic life which constitute "instinct" are the basic operations (move, connect, communicate), while how an organism moves, connects, and communicates, is strategy.
+Language is a pseudopodial outreach strategy, a search engine, which uses gestures, facial expressions, body language, sounds, signs, and marks to communicate .
 An argument for language as a search strategy makes grammar a strategy, too, for combinatorial systems around sounds and marks.

-If language is a strategy for moving, connecting and communicating, then this suggests that the mammalian emotions (panic, fear, rage, seek and play), which antedate language systems by millennia, are motivational strategies, too, for moving, connecting, and communicating with the environment.
+If language is a strategy for moving, connecting and communicating, then the mammalian emotions (panic, fear, rage, seek and play), which antedate language systems by millennia, are motivational strategies, too, for moving, connecting, and communicating with the environment.
 If the environment is not good for you, you need to avoid it or destroy it.
 If the environment is good for you, you need to approach it, and take advantage of it.

-Linguistic theory can be hard to penetrate.
-But try listening to a child babble and talk or watch a child scribble and draw --- and you'll experience the acquisition of human language, first-hand.
-FIGURE TWENTY-ONE.
-You'll notice that it can be gradual or sudden, but inexorable, like the crawling child who will clamber over anything in its way.
+Most linguistic theory is hard to penetrate.
+But, try listening to a child babble and talk or watch a child scribble and draw --- and you'll experience the acquisition of human language, first-hand.
+You'll notice that it's gradual, but inexorable, like the crawling child who will clamber over anything in its way.
 There are two kinds of babbling (11).
 At first babbling is a timing mechanism.
 It gets the brain ready for the cadences, rhythms, speeds of speech.
-Speech itself begins when babbling becomes practice with the units of sounds, commencing to words, and then to one-word, then to two-word sentences, and then to three.
-From the declarative ("doggy bark"), a child's speech quickly accomModates fifteen word sentences (my grandson at age three is capable of very complicated, in fact, torturous sentences).
-A little child may even move to metaphor (like a three year-old I know who invented "rainbow noodles" to describe macaroni, and "zebra trees" to describe birch trees).
-FIGURE TWENTY-TWO.On a parallel course, this paper proposes two kinds of scribbling, the scribbling that acts as a timing mechanism, getting the brain's speeds ready for literacy, and the scribbling that provides practice with the units of literacy: straight lines and dots, curved lines, and spirals, circles and other geometric shapes which eventually become the visual metaphors in our lives.
+Speech itself begins when babbling becomes practice with sounds, commencing to one-word, then to two-word sentences, and then to three.
+Then, from the declarative ("doggy bark"), a child's speech moves to metaphor (like those invented by a three year-old I know: "rainbow noodles" for macaroni, and "zebra trees" for birch trees).

+On the other hand, on a parallel course, there must be two kinds of scribbling, the scribbling that acts as a timing mechanism, getting the brain's speeds right for literacy, and scribbling as practice with the units of literacy: straight lines and dots, curved lines, and spirals, circles and other geometric shapes, then to schematic drawing, on to representational drawing.
 Speech and literacy are timing issues.

-As process, speech and literacy are cumulative and combinatorial.

-As one item - a sound, a sign - may stand for another, language is entirely metaphorical, all analogical (60).
+As process, they are cumulative and combinatorial.
+As one thing - a sound, a sign - may stand for another, language is entirely metaphorical, all analogical (60).

-Brain tissue for communicative outreach is multi-modal and pluripotential (36), and so are its strategies: marks, for instance, can become anything: pictures, words, mathematics, music (15).
+Brain tissue for communicative outreach is multi-modal and pluripotential (36), and so are its strategies: marks can become anything: pictures, words, mathematics, music (15).